-Shih Wei Navigation Co., Ltd. has additionally prepared its parent-company-only financial statements as of and for the year ended December 31, 2022, on which we have issued an unmodified opinion.
-Shih Wei Navigation Co., Ltd. has additionally prepared its parent-company-only financial statements as of and for the year ended December 31, 2021, on which other accountants have issued an unmodified opinion.
+Shih Wei Navigation Co., Ltd. has prepared its parent-company-only financial statements as of and for the year ended December 31, 2023, on which we have issued an unmodified opinion.
+Shih Wei Navigation Co., Ltd. has prepared its parent-company-only financial statements as of and for the year ended December 31, 2022, on which we have issued an unmodified opinion and other matters.